-Winter cycling is in full swing in most of Canada.
-January and February are the coldest months of the year.
-Getting out on the bike can be quite the adventure.
+Getting out on the bike in the cold can be quite the adventure.
 It involves more preparation, more gear and perhaps most importantly a little hardy spirit to withstand the elements.
-Once you do it, you won’t regret it
+But once you do it, you won’t regret it

 Stage 1 – Convincing yourself to go for a ride